top of page

 But there is another question to consider.

-It's this!
 Could we teach young children to problem-solve instead?
 Is that even possible?

-Professionals in early care and education know that it is and that it happens in stages.
-We don't just leave them to solve it on their own.
-We guide them through it, gradually reducing the support we provide based on the child's age and developmental level.
+We guide young children through the problem-solving process, gradually reducing the support we provide based on the child's age and developmental level.

-What is laptime?
+What is Laptime?

 Laptime is time spent reading or talking about emotions in close physical contact with your child.
 It's time spent together, looking at books or magazines, reading and speculating how characters, ourselves, or others in the world might feel.